rya-sge/access-denied/_posts/2024-11-28-pyramid-of-pain.md

 **Pain for attacker**:  Network artifacts are harder to alter than domain names because attackers must re-engineer some of their tools or adjust how their malware communicates.
 Detecting and blocking these indicators can frustrate attackers and hinder their communication capabilities.

-In this level, the attacker will feel a little more annoyed and frustrated if you can detect the attack.
-The attacker would need to circle back at this detection level and change his attack tools and methodologies.
-This is very time-consuming for the attacker, and probably, he will need to spend more resources on his attacker tools.

 --------------------

 ### 5. Tools (Challenging)